-This is probably the biggest con of living in Bucharest, and what you’ll hear everyone talking about when describing the negatives of this city.
+This is probably the biggest con of living in Bucharest, and what you’ll hear everyone complaining about when describing the negatives of this city.

-With dense population and huge distances to cover, as well as a relatively poor infrastructure, Bucharest presents some serious congestion in traffic, which usually delays and annoys everybody, from car drivers to people using public transport and bikers.
+With a dense population and huge distances to cover, as well as a relatively poor infrastructure, Bucharest presents some serious congestion in traffic, which usually delays and annoys everybody, from car drivers to people using public transport and bike riders.

 As a result, a very chaotic way of driving has been developed here, with laws being stretched to the limit (at the very least) and tons of dangerous driving that will surprise you.